All Products

 Note

-The performance of fuzzy queries is limited due to the amount of data in tables.
-Therefore, we recommend that you run tokenized text queries instead of fuzzy queries.
+The performance of fuzzy queries depends on the amount of data in a table.
+We recommend that you perform tokenized text queries instead.

 Search indexes support common aggregate functions such as COUNT, SUM, AVG, MIN, and MAX.
-Search indexes also support the DISTINCT and GROUP BY clauses.
+Search indexes also support DISTINCT and GROUP BY.

-• Execute the following statement to query the number of data rows that include Hangzhou in the city column:
+• Run the following statement to count the rows where the city column is Hangzhou.

 SELECT COUNT(*) FROM search_table WHERE city='Hangzhou';